Top Reasons Life Insurance Won’t Pay Out in Canada

 1. Be honest on your application

 The majority (of a tiny amount) of declines happen due to intentional misrepresentation.
-If you are as honest as possible about your health from the start, you know misrepresentation won’t be an issue.
+Misrepresentation won’t be an issue if you are as honest as possible about your medical condition from the start.

-There is the option to get no medical life insurance, which requires no medical questions or exams.
-But no medical insurers charge higher rates since they can't properly assess your risk level.
+There is the option to get no medical life insurance, which requires no medical exam or questions.
+But no medical insurers charge higher rates since they can't properly assess your risk level based on your health condition.

 2. Understand your policy's exclusions

 Every life insurance policy has exclusions.
 For the most part, it's just death by suicide within the first two years.
-But life insurance is a pretty personal product.
+But life insurance is a pretty personal product, so exclusions can vary for each company and policyholder.

 Make sure you fully know the exclusions on your policy to avoid this, not just the exclusions you've heard of.
 Each policy is unique.
 For example, if you have a high-risk hobby like professional skydiving, your policy may have an exclusion for death in a skydiving accident.